jborza/Voice2Text-AI/README.md

 - **macOS**: `Voice2Text`

 ### Option 2: Linux Installer (Recommended for Linux)
-For Linux users who don't have Ollama installed, download and run the installer script to set up everything automatically (Ollama, model, and the app):
+For Linux users who don't have Ollama installed, download and run the installer script to set up Ollama and the model automatically:
 ```bash
 wget https://github.com/crhy/Voice2Text-AI/releases/download/v0.2/install.sh
 chmod +x install.sh
 ./install.sh
 ```
-This is the easiest way to get started on Linux.

-If you already have Ollama installed, install the flatpak from Flathub:
+This installs Ollama and the required model.
+For the app, install the flatpak from Flathub once available:
 ```bash
 flatpak install flathub com.voice2text.app
 ```